 - What does a Nissan Powertrain warranty cover?

 The Nissan Powertrain warranty is basically the equivalent to our Endurance Secure Protection Plan.
 It covers the essential parts of the car that make it move.

 - Is my Nissan warranty transferable?

-Nissan warranties are NOT transferable meaning that if you own an older Nissan and want to get a new one, the warranty would not go through.
-You would have to cancel the policy and then set up a new policy for the new car.
-Endurance on the other hand, transfers all of its policies to any new vehicle.
+Nissan’s warranties are NOT transferable.
+Endurance, on the other hand, transfers all of its policies to any new vehicle.
 When you sign up with Endurance, our coverage can pick up where your previous one left off, and transfer the coverage to any qualified vehicle.

-This all depends on your budget and what you want covered on the vehicle.
-This is where people really come to appreciate Endurance, because we offer a plethora of coverage plans and have various payment options depending on what you need.
+This all depends on your budget and what you want to be covered on the vehicle.
+This is where people really come to appreciate Endurance because we offer a plethora of coverage plans and have various payment options depending on what you need.

 - What does a Nissan warranty cover?